Artist vs. Poet

-Artist vs. Poet was an American pop punk band from Fort Worth, Texas, United States, formed in late 2007 by Jason Dean, Craig Calloway, Jeff Olsen, Patrick Rigden, Joe Kirkland, Joe Westbrook, and Tarcy Thomason.
+Artist vs. Poet was an American pop punk band from Fort Worth, Texas, United States, formed in late 2007 by Jason Dean, Craig Calloway, Jeff Olson, Patrick Rigden, Joe Kirkland, Joe Westbrook, and Tarcy Thomason.
 After many changes in the band, Artist vs Poet is made up of Joe Kirkland, on vocals, guitar and keyboards, and Jason Dean, on bass and drums.
 Kirkland was also a contestant in the third season of the American NBC reality show The Voice.

 History

 After the demise of his previous band, Enter the Collector, Lead vocalist Tarcy Thomason advertised on MySpace.com about starting an acoustic project in 2007.
 Lead guitarist/backing vocalist Craig Calloway was the first to respond.
 They wrote music and quickly converted the project into a full band.
 Drummer, Joe Westbrook, joined the band as did bassist Jason Dean and finally rhythm guitarist and backing vocalist Joe Kirkland.

 In 2008 they were signed by Fearless Records.
 Artist vs. Poet released their debut, self-titled EP in November 2008, recorded by producer Mike Green, who has worked with Paramore, The Higher, and Danger Radio.
 Their songs have been on MTV's The Real World and Parental Control.
 Alternative Press has called them "one of the 100 bands you need to know" in both 2009 and 2010.
 It was announced that Craig Calloway was leaving the band on a live ustream chat on September 23, 2010.

 The band has traveled across the U.S. supporting their album and were a part of the Atticus Walk the Plank Tour with A Change of Pace and The Classic Crime.
 They have also toured with My American Heart, The Graduate, Danger Radio, Mayday Parade, Breathe Carolina, Go Radio, The Maine, We the Kings, as well as being on the Guys Guys Guys Tour with Sing It Loud, The Summer Set, The Morning Light, and The Friday Night Boys.
 AVP played all summer on the Vans Warped Tour 2010 and toured fall 2010 on the Fearless Friends Tour.

 They released their second EP Damn Rough Night while on tour with Forever the Sickest Kids in 2009.
 Their first full-length album Favorite Fix was released on Fearless Records in March 2010.
 Favorite Fix reached No. 17 on the Billboard Heatseekers chart.

 Artist vs. Poet covered Lady Gaga's song, "Bad Romance", for the album Punk Goes Pop 3.